anbit192/ASCII-video/README.md

 # ASCII-Art
-My own implementation of ascii art and video using Python with ANSI Escape, example: Bad apple </br>
+My own implementation of ascii art and video using Python with ANSI Escape </br>

 how to run:
 - `pip install -r requirements.txt`